A Guide to Automated Quality Management

 Your Roadmap to Implementing an Automated QMS

-Phase 1: Assess Your Current State
+Phase 1: Look at Your Current State

-Here are a few key questions to get you started:
+Here are some questions to get you started:

 • Where are the biggest delays in our quality feedback loop?